kalpak92/CppConcurrency/Threads/Readme.md

 Here, it is a **pointer to a local variable `buffer`** that is passed through to the new thread, and the function `oops()` can possibly exit before the `buffer` has been converted to a `std::string` on the new thread.

 Hence, leads to **UNDEFINED BEHAVIOR**.

-In this case, the problem is that you were relying on the implicit conversion of the pointer to the buffer into the std::string object expected as a function parameter, but this conversion happens too late because the std::thread constructor copies the supplied values as is, without converting to the expected argument type.
+In this case, the problem is that you were relying on the implicit conversion of the pointer to the buffer into the std::string object expected as a function parameter, but this conversion happens too late because the `std::thread` constructor ***copies the supplied values as is, without converting to the expected argument type***.

 Here, the solution is to explicitly cast it to `std::string`